What is the best scope for .22-250?

 It uses a Dead-Hold BDC reticle.
 With the hashmark-based design reticle, you no longer have to estimate range, holdover or wind drift — it does it all for you.

 I’ve been able to pluck targets from as close as 50 yards all the way up to 750+ yards.
+That’s why I use a Crossfire II scope on my Ruger 10/22.

 The only tiny drawback is the weight (23.6-oz).
 But, let’s be honest: would you rather compromise quality for weight?
 Probably not.